 Please note that we accept applications with documentation of J-1 Visa status, but cannot accept any other category of visas (e.g. H1B).

 As our trainees rotate to the VACCHCS, they must follow Federal Law and register for Selective Service.
 Trainees are not eligible for employment in programs that rotate to the VACCHCS if they have not registered for Selective Service or obtained a Status Information Letter from Selective Service indicating they were either not required to register with Selective Service or are exempt from the registration requirement.
 Additional information regarding Selective Service can be found at www.sss.gov

 Effective January 1, 2020, a Postgraduate Training License (PTL) is required for all trainees participating in a California ACGME program who have less than thirty-six (36) months of postgraduate training.
 A trainee must obtain a PTL within 180 days after enrollment in a board-approved postgraduate program.
 Trainees who have successfully completed thirty-six months of board-approved postgraduate training, with at least 24 consecutive months in the same program, must obtain a full and unrestricted California medical license.

 UCSF Fresno is committed to selecting and hiring the most capable house staff in order to pursue its strategic goals of excellence in teaching, learning, research, scholarship, creative activity, and service to the community.
-All offers of appointment to UCSF Fresno sponsored GME programs are specifically conditioned upon a criminal background investigation.
-Background checks will be carried out by an agency on behalf of UCSF Fresno Graduate Medical Education Office.
+All offers of appointment to UCSF Fresno-sponsored GME programs are specifically conditioned upon a criminal background investigation.
+An agency will carry out background checks on behalf of the UCSF Fresno Graduate Medical Education Office.
 By signing the background check release form, prospective trainees are consenting to a background investigation

 Additional Information for Foreign Medical Graduates